Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

-We have determined optimal controls $h_x(t_n),h_z(t_n)$ by numerically maximizing $\mathcal{F}$ using the L-BFGS-B algorithm~\cite{virtanen_scipy_2020}, with the gradient and fidelity computed with the PT.
-We explore the impact of speed on fidelity by performing this optimization for different process durations $T$, with bounds on the fields, $|h_x|\leq h_x^{\mathrm{max}}=5\,\text{ps}^{-1}$ and $|h_z|\leq h_z^{\mathrm{max}}=1\,\text{ps}^{-1}$, to consider the realistic case in which the Hamiltonian, and therefore the speed of the unitary evolution, is restricted.
+We have determined optimal controls $h_x(t_n),h_z(t_n)$ by numerically maximizing $\mathcal{F}$ using the L-BFGS-B algorithm~\cite{fletcher_practical_2000,virtanen_scipy_2020}, with the gradient and fidelity computed with the PT.
+To explore the impact of speed on fidelity we perform this optimization for different process durations $T$, with bounds on the fields, $|h_x|\leq h_x^{\mathrm{max}}=5\,\text{ps}^{-1}$ and $|h_z|\leq h_z^{\mathrm{max}}=1\,\text{ps}^{-1}$, to consider the realistic case in which the Hamiltonian, and therefore the speed of the unitary evolution, is restricted.
 We note that in the unitary case, the speed limit for state transfer has been identified from the rate of convergence of the Krotov algorithm~\cite{caneva_optimal_2009}.
 Here we consider a fully non-Markovian dissipative system, and use numerically converged optimization to identify the speed limit from the behavior of the fidelity against process duration.
-Figure \ref{fig:fidelity}(a) shows the resulting infidelity, $1-\mathcal{F}$ for this optimized protcol, denoted ``Control A''.
+Figure \ref{fig:fidelity}(a) shows the resulting infidelity, $1-\mathcal{F}$ for this optimized protocol, denoted ``Control A''.